 THE GREENWOOD GHOST

-Dr. Harriet Anundsen, Monroe, gave us this one about Bill and the Greenwood ghost:
+Dr. Harriet Anundsen, of Monroe, gave us this one about Bill and the Greenwood ghosts:

 It was really dark when I headed for home with a fresh can of carbide on my running board and a couple of beers under my belt.
 I was breezing along at almost fifteen miles an hour.
 I like to ride fast.
 I was pitying the folks who must ride behind plodding horses and admiring the way my headlights bored through the darkness as I approached Greenwood cemetery.
 The road goes straight toward the cemetery, and just at the gate it turns sharply to the left.
 I was just a few rods from the gate when I saw a white, iridescent figure flitting about among the tombstones and monuments.
 I stopped my car and the figure stood still.
 I started again and it moved too.
 Then, as I made the left turn, it disappeared just like that!